How Cardiac Rehab and Pulmonary Physical Therapy Combine to Help You Recover From Surgery

 February marks the start of American Heart Month!
 There’s no better time to learn about cardiac surgery and proper recovery methods.
 Specifically, cardiopulmonary physical therapy interventions play a key role in your recovery from a recent heart or lung surgery.

 This shouldn’t come as a surprise.
-The heart and lungs are considered the most vital organs in the human body.
+People consider the heart and lungs the most vital organs in the human body.
 The heart itself is made of muscle tissue, and nd the lungs rely on various muscles to function properly.

 However, pulmonary and cardiac rehabilitation protocol frequently follows various phases.
 A team of cardiac and pulmonary healthcare professionals follow strict pulmonary and cardiac rehabilitation guidelines to safely get you back to feeling your best.